bananagram/game-thing/README.md

-Project that serves as a project for school.
-Written in Haskell because Haskell is awesome, with the purpose of giving me a base to build a game out of.
+A project that serves as a school project.
+It's written in Haskell because Haskell is awesome, with the purpose of giving me a base to build a game out of.

 Woefully incomplete.
 Horrendously unperformant.